Mac-Rsh/mr-library/document/coding_style/coding_style.md

      * @param dev The device.
      * @param name The name of the device.
      * @param type The type of the device.
-     * @param sflags The support flags of the device.
+     * @param flags The support flags of the device.
      * @param ops The operations of the device.
      * @param drv The driver of the device.
      *
-     * @return MR_EOK on success, otherwise an error code.
+     * @return 0 on success, otherwise an error code.
      */
    ```